Treating Communication and Swallowing Disorders

 See our Speech Pathology Clinical Services page for more information about what we treat.

-Whether participating in NIH research grants, teaching courses at local universities and national conferences or evaluating a new treatment method, our certified speech-language pathologists have one central goal: to work closely with patients and families to improve quality of life through enhanced communication and swallowing skills.
+Whether participating in NIH research grants, teaching courses at local universities or evaluating a new treatment method, our certified Speech-Language Pathologists have one central goal: to work closely with patients and families to improve quality of life through enhanced communication and swallowing skills.

-Speech-Language Pathologists at Michigan Medicine, University of Michigan, are involved in a variety of research projects designed to improve understanding of communication and swallowing disorders and their treatment.
+Speech-Language Pathologists at University of Michigan Health, are involved in a variety of research projects designed to improve understanding of communication and swallowing disorders and their treatment.

-Staff members present in-services and educational programs at a variety of state and national conferences as well as for community groups.
-Staff is also available to participate in medical grand rounds and medical student and resident lecture programs
+We present in-services and educational programs at a variety of state and national conferences as well as for community groups.
+We are also available to participate in medical grand rounds and medical student and resident lecture programs

-Learn more about the research projects and educationional topics at the University of Michigan.
+Learn more about the research projects and educational topics at the University of Michigan.

 Speech-Language Pathologists assess and treat all aspects of communication as well as oral-pharyngeal swallowing impairment.
-They participate in patient care teams throughout Michigan Medicine’s clinical departments.
+They participate in patient care teams across University of Michigan Health.
 Depending on your particular concern, an evaluation may include assessment of:

-Results of the communication or swallowing evaluation are used to formulate an individualized treatment program.
-As changes in speech, language or swallowing abilities may signal a disease process, results of the assessment are communicated to your physician to assist in medical evaluation and patient education.
+We create a customized treatment program based on the results of your evaluation.
+Because changes in speech, language or swallowing abilities may signal a disease process, we communicate with your physician to assist in medical evaluation and patient education.

-Learn more about speech-language pathology areas of speciality and evaluation on our clinical services page.
+Learn more about speech-language pathology areas of specialty and evaluation on our clinical services page.